Kria™ KR260 Robotics Starter Kit

 Network Time Shaper Function (other 802.1Qbv Demo)

 This demo allots a time slot for Scheduled Traffic (ST) and Best Effort (BE) traffic and it can be visualized on an oscilloscope.
-For a cycle time period of 1ms, ST traffic will be sent for 700us and BE traffic for 300us.
-Wireshark on the Linux host workstation will listen for packets.
-On the KR260 board, the application will set up time slots for the traffic classes.
+For a cycle time period of 1ms, ST traffic is sent for 700us and BE traffic for 300us.
+Wireshark on the Linux host workstation listens for packets.
+On the KR260 board, the application sets up time slots for the traffic classes.
 Packets are generated in continuous mode for both traffic types.
-Wireshark will monitor the incoming packets for scheduled and best-effort traffic exposed by the TSN IP.
+Wireshark monitors the incoming packets for scheduled and best-effort traffic exposed by the TSN IP.

 An oscilloscope or Analog Discovery 2 device can also be used to monitor Tlast Tx ST (P7) and Tlast Tx EP (P9) on KR260 board to view the distribution.
 Oscilloscope Setup (optional)